 4. Newer Sources of Financial Help from the State

 Rebuilding communities and their infrastructure after these hurricanes will take years.
-While peer utilities may help with immediate needs, more long term financial help may come from the state level.
+While peer utilities may help with immediate needs, more long-term financial help may come from the state level.
 For example, communities like Fair Bluff, North Carolina, received immediate disaster relief funds after Hurricane Matthew in 2016.
 But Fair Bluff is also receiving a grant to keep its wastewater system operating, which also serves several other small nearby towns.
 The money will in part fill the void left by the 25 percent of businesses, as well as many residents, leaving the community after the hurricane.
 The state’s new assessment initiative helps communities such as Fair Bluff evaluate and prepare to deal with their hurricane-related challenges for the long term.
-It is a new funding approach that some are optimistic will be applied in the future to other North Carolina towns with hurricane-related impacts to their water infrastructure.
+It is a new funding approach that some are optimistic will be applied in the future to other North Carolina towns with hurricane-related impacts on their water infrastructure.

 With both hurricane season and September only half over, Hurricane Maria is set to follow a very similar path to Irma.
-While climate experts say we should expect more frequent and stronger hurricanes as the oceans become even just a couple degrees warmer, utilities may want to consider some of these tools to batten down the financial hatches before the next storm.
+While climate experts say we should expect more frequent and stronger hurricanes as the oceans become even just a couple of degrees warmer, utilities may want to consider some of these tools to batten down the financial hatches before the next storm.